American Me: Plot

-Santana starts to see the error of his ways, but before he can take action he is sent back to Folsom for drug possession.
+Santana starts to see the error of his ways.
+Before he can take action, however, he is sent back to Folsom for drug possession.
 When J.D. visits, Santana tells him that he is no longer interested in leading La Eme.
-However, following a precedent set by Santana himself earlier in the film, his men, including Mundo, murder him to show the other prison gangs that despite having no leader La Eme is not weak, and will not tolerate anyone leaving the gang.
-He is fatally stabbed and thrown off the balcony to his death.
-Elsewhere Puppet is released from prison and picked up by his little brother and fellow gang member “Little Puppet”.
-As they make a stop to urinate, Little Puppet mentions he has a baby on the way, but as he tells his older brother, Puppet then reluctantly strangles him to death, having been ordered to since Little Puppet was openly disrespectful towards La Eme following his own release from prison earlier.
+However, following a precedent set by Santana himself earlier in the film, his men—including Mundo—murder him to show the other prison gangs that La Eme is not weak and will not tolerate departures from its ranks.
+Santana is fatally stabbed and thrown off a balcony to his death.

-Julie receives a letter from Santana thanking her for opening his eyes and his necklace of St. Dismas.
-Julie gives the necklace to Santana's teen brother Paulito, who then inducts a young boy into La Eme by having them commit a drive-by shooting.
+Julie receives a letter from Santana thanking her for opening his eyes.
+The letter contains his necklace of St. Dismas.
+Julie gives the necklace to Santana's teen brother Paulito, who then inducts a young boy into the street gang, La Primera by having him commit a drive-by shooting.